Learn more about us

 Storyteller Project

-Introducing the Storyteller Project
+The Storyteller Project

 Alumni of Camp Dudley and Camp Kiniya love to tell stories.
 Whether it is leaders and staff chatting around a campfire in the summer, an eager camper returning home from their first time on the shores of Lake Champlain and enthusiastically recounting every detail to their parents, or old friends reminiscing over dinner in a city far away from Westport or Colchester, when you get people with camp numbers talking about Camp, they can go on for hours sharing memories.
 These can be stories from that day, just a few months before, or from decades long ago; regardless of when they took place, they are always a joy to hear.
 This is the foundation of the Storyteller Project.
 We want to preserve these stories, share them with the community, and figure out a way that they can be enjoyed for decades to come.